Noticed the new AX910 and AX950 range of Shark vacuums available in the UK lately?

 - The AX910 has a wider head.
 The AX950 has a wider head and larger dust collection tank

 - UK stands for United Kingdom version.
-I assume there are US specific versions
+There are US specific versions

 - The ‘T’ on the end of any model number means it has the TruePet attachment

 With me so far?
 Good.